Child & Teen Therapy in Seattle & Bellevue

 Childhood is full of transitions, challenges, and big emotions.
 For some children, those challenges become overwhelming.
 Whether it’s anxiety, emotional regulation difficulties, behavioral concerns, or navigating neurodiversity, therapy can provide a safe, structured space to help your child feel understood and supported.

-At Sunburst Psychology, we offer depth-oriented, collaborative child therapy in Bellevue, Kirkland, and Redmond, helping families navigate these challenges with clarity and care.
+At Sunburst Psychology, we offer depth-oriented, collaborative therapy for children and teens, helping families navigate these challenges with clarity and care.

 Our therapists draw from a range of modalities and tailor our approach to meet each child's developmental needs, personality, and lived experience.